Andrea Mancini (footballer, born 1996): Pescara

 In May 2013 Mancini received his first senior call-up against A.C.
 Milan from his former reserve team coach Cristian Bucchi.
 Before that match Pescara certainly relegated after just one season in Serie A. He substituted Emmanuel Cascione in the second half, at that time Mattia Perin, the keeper of Pescara already conceded 4 goals.
 He was the second youngest Serie A player of 2012–13 Serie A after Alberto Cerri, in terms of age of debut.

-Mancini was a member of under-15 youth team of Pescara in National Giovanissimi League in 2010–11 season.
+Mancini was a member of the under-15 youth team of Pescara in the National Giovanissimi League in the 2010–11 season.
 He was the member of Allievi U17 team from 2011 to 2013 season.
 He also played 10 games for the U19 team in Campionato Nazionale Primavera in 2012–13 season, skipping U18 team in Berretti League of the youth ladder.
-In 2013–14 season he was loaned to Serie A club Napoli, but only able to spend his career with the reserve team.
+In the 2013–14 season, he was loaned to Serie A club Napoli, but was only able to spend his career with the reserve team.

 Mancini wore no. 27 for 2014–15 Serie B.